Right to Use Service Animals in Public Under the ADA

 - A fundamental change to the nature of a program or activity.

-A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.
+ADA regulations define a service animal as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+Any breed or size of dog may be used as a service dog.

 - guiding people who are blind,